Greece Lotto Review

 |4th Prize||4||1 : 1,083|

 |5th Prize||3||1 : 61|

 The estimated prize you’re going to win if you match 5+1 is 50,000 euros.
 In comparison, having only 5 correct numbers without the bonus will give you only 1,500 dollars in cash.
 The prize for 4 correct matches is 30 euro and the average for 3 correct matches is 1.5 euro.

 As already mentioned, the jackpot will roll over and all of the prize tier’s money will be divided between all of the people that got the correct numbers for the particular division.
 The biggest jackpot ever won was 7.5 million euros and the lucky ticket was submitted for the January 20, 2010 draw.

 Taxation, International and Players, and Some Other Facts

 The bad news is that lottery winnings in Greece are subjected to taxation.

-An award in the range from 100 to 500 euro is subjected to a 15 percent income tax.
+An award in the range of 100 to 500 euros is subjected to a 15 percent income tax.
 Higher awards, jackpots included, are subject to a 20 percent income tax.
 If you’re an international player, you may want to also familiarize yourself with the local lottery income tax regulations.

 Speaking of international players, yes, you can play Greece Lotto regardless of your location.
 Web-based lottery operators have made it possible for players to choose among a vast range of international lotteries.
 These service providers have local reps who are responsible for purchasing lottery tickets on behalf of the clients.